-- Each entrant may submit up to four images in each of the 4 categories.
+- A maximum of 4 images for each section may be submitted as 1400 x 1050 JPEG files using the sRGB colour space profile.
 Images entered in one category must not be duplicated in another category.
 For example, a monochrome landscape image can be entered in either the monochrome or the landscape category but not both.

 - A Shrewsbury entry form (online or printed) must be completed by each entrant.

 - CDs will be destroyed and rejected images deleted from SPS computers not later than 31st January following the exhibition.